swimgirlnv/runllm/my-app/public/papers/OnOff.md

-## Title: Evaluating the On/Off Game as a Turing Test for Differentiating Humans from Large Language Models
+## Evaluating the On/Off Game as a Turing Test for Differentiating Humans from Large Language Models

 ### Abstract